Smart grid in China

 China is the world's largest consumer of electricity, and its demand is expected to reach nearly 13,000 TWh by 2030.
 In 2010, 70 percent of the country's electricity generation came from coal-fired power plants, but the Chinese government is investing heavily in renewable energy technologies.
-As of 2013, 21 percent of China's electricity generation comes from renewable sources.
+As of 2024, renewable energy capacity officially surpassed coal-fired capacity, making up over 50% of China's installed total power capacity.
 This represents only 9 percent of overall primary energy consumption in the country.
 China's latest goal is to increase renewable energy to 9.5 percent of overall primary energy use by 2015.
 To implement China's new clean energy capacity into the national power grid, and to improve the reliability of the country's existing infrastructure, requires significant upgrades and ultimately, a smart grid.
 According to the U.S. Energy Information Administration, despite China’s rapid growth in renewable energy, fossil fuels such as coal still account for the majority of electricity generation as of 2025.